1712n/dn-institute/content/attacks/posts/2015-01-26-LocalBitcoins.md

 - **January 29, 2015:** LocalBitcoins provides an update on the situation, confirming that the attack was carried out using the Live Chat feature and urging users to enable two-factor authentication (2FA) as a security measure.
 - **February 2, 2015:** LocalBitcoins announces that the Live Chat vulnerability has been patched and the feature is re-enabled.

+## Attackers

+The identity of the attacker remains unknown.

+## Losses

+17 BTC was stolen, which was worth approximately $3,850 at the time of the attack.
+LocalBitcoins covered the losses and reimbursed affected users.

 ## Security Failure Causes

 The security breach was caused by a vulnerability in the forum software used by LocalBitcoins.
 The attacker exploited this vulnerability to gain unauthorized access to user accounts, which allowed them to steal 17 BTC.
 To mitigate future risks, LocalBitcoins disabled the forum, advised users to change their passwords, and urged them to enable two-factor authentication.